-In 1984, Chief Moses Martin stood on the shore of Meares Island and uttered words that would affect Tofino’s drinking water for years to come.
-“You’re welcome to come and visit us in our lands, but we ask you to leave your chainsaws in your boat.”
-Martin was addressing monolithic forestry company MacMillan Bloedel, who was set to log a significant portion of 21,000-acre island, home to Western Redcedar, Western Hemlock, Douglas Fir and Lodgepole Pine.
+Martin was addressing the monolithic forestry company MacMillan Bloedel, which was set to log a significant portion of the 21,000-acre island, home to Western Red cedar, Western hemlock, Douglas fir and Lodgepole pine.
 The resistance gained widespread support, and became known as “the War in the Woods”.
 As a result, Meares Island was not clear-cut and became a designated Tribal Park.
-It is here that Tofino’s drinking water is sourced from reservoirs that receive an abundance of rain water filtered through the surrounding watershed.
+It is here that Tofino’s drinking water is sourced from reservoirs that receive an abundance of rainwater filtered through the surrounding watershed.

 What makes our water so good?
 The water system is fed by four streams: Close Creek, Sharp Creek, No.1 Creek, and Ginnard Creek.
 These streams fill reservoirs and holding tanks until the water is directed into submerged pipes that run from Meares Island to Tofino.
 What makes our water system so remarkable is that these creeks are bordered by the ancient trees that were protected in 1984.
 Old growth forests purify water; trees serve as natural sponges, collecting and filtering rainfall and releasing it slowly into streams and rivers.
 Forest cover has been directly linked to a reduction in drinking water treatment costs: the more forest in a source watershed, the lower the cost to treat that water.
 The chlorine level in our municipal water is the lowest it needs to be at 0.2 parts per million (ppm).